nullxxnerd/title_categorizer-/README.md

 ## Overview

 This project aims to develop a product categorization system using deep learning.
 The input to the model is a text description of a product, and the output is the predicted category.
-The model uses a CNN-based architecture, which is effective in capturing local patterns in the text data, making it suitable for this classification task.
+The model uses a CNN-based architecture, used on the torob products dataset, which is effective in capturing local patterns in the text data, making it suitable for this classification task.

 ## Model Architecture